 What you need:

-- Bathroom darkroom with safe light (see previous blog entry here)
+- Bathroom darkroom with safe light (read about how I set up a temporary darkroom here)

 - Something to monitor chemical processing time (eg. wristwatch with glow in the dark markings)

 - Harman Direct Positive Paper

 - Scissors (to cut test strips)

 - Paper processing chemicals (as per Ilford – Multigrade developer, Ilfostop and Rapid Fixer)